 Under certain conditions, workplace-specific biomonitoring data can be used to assess if combined exposures are below the BLV associated with the proposed DNEL (see also the section below on company-specific CSRs).
+A BLV could only be derived for DMAC, hence this section is only relevant in relation to the downstream use of DMAC.

 A company or workplace biomonitoring campaign can be executed by in-house occupational hygienists or physicians or can be outsourced to occupational health and safety service providers.
-It is anticipated that the analytical work i.e., the determination of the DMAC or NEP metabolites in urine samples, is performed by accredited analytical laboratories.
+It is anticipated that the analytical work, i.e. the determination of the DMAC metabolite (NMAC) in urine samples, is performed by accredited analytical laboratories.